 - Fill the fuel tank up to 80 to 90% of its total capacity.

-- Add fuel stabilizer to the fuel tank and let your engine run for 10 to 20 minutes.
+- Add fuel stabilizer to the fuel tank and let your engine run for 10 to 20 minutes when you winterize your boat motor.

 - Flush the engine with fresh water.